MRU-CSIS-3512-001-202301-LAB/instructions/tut-04-redirects-and-state/readme.md

 ---

-## Exercise: Get a Login Form to Redirect on Valid Login (and Re-Display Otherwise)
+## Ex 1: Get a Login Form to Redirect on Valid Login (and Re-Display Otherwise)

 Here are the files where you'll need to do some work: